SH1B Telephone Road rail crossing

 Project introduction

 The State Highway 1B Telephone Road rail crossing has been closed since the tracks were damaged by a truck in April 2022.
-Since then, an investigation into options for the long-term future of the crossing was commissioned and the options established.
+The crossing will be upgraded in 2025 allowing it to safely reopen to traffic.

 • Project type